akhodakivskiy/VimFx/documentation/commands.md

 space by default.
 VimFx provides similar scrolling commands (and actually overrides `<space>`), but they work a little bit differently.

+VimFx chooses which element to scroll in this order:

+1. The currently focused element, if it is scrollable.
+2. The closest scrollable parent element for the currently focused element.
-They scroll _the currently focused element._ If the currently focused element isn’t scrollable, the largest scrollable element on the page (if any, and including the entire page itself) is scrolled.
+3. The largest scrollable element on the page (if any, and including the entire page itself).

 You can focus scrollable elements using the `ef` command (or the `f` command).
 Scrollable browser elements, such as in the dev tools, can be focused using the